bhagyashreeAcharya/AJIO-Web-Ecommerce-Purchase-Flow/04_Bug-Reports/Logged-Bugs/BUG-003_Wishlist_Not_Displayed.md

 5. Observe the Wishlist page content

 ## Expected Result
-- The product added to wishlist should be displayed on the Wishlist page
+- The product added to the wishlist should be displayed on the Wishlist page
 - Wishlist page should reflect the same wishlist state shown on PDP

 ## Actual Result